 Aside from which plans are available in your state, one of the things you’ll want to figure out before buying Medigap is how the insurance company calculates its rates .
 We put together a breakdown to help answer, “How much does Medicare supplemental insurance cost?”

-To be eligibleSome health plans require you to meet minimum requirements before you can enroll.
-The rules of eligibility can vary by plan. for a Medigap plan, first, you must be enrolled in Original Medicare (Parts A and B).
+To be eligibleSome health plans require you to meet minimum requirements before you can enroll. for a Medigap plan, first, you must be enrolled in Original Medicare (Parts A and B).
 When you combine Medicare Part AMedicare Part A, also called "hospital insurance," covers the care you receive while admitted to the hospital, skilled nursing facility, or other inpatient services.
-Medicare Part A is one of the pain parts of Original Medicare. and Medicare Part BMedicare Part B is the portion of Medicare that covers your medical expenses.
-Sometimes called "medical insurance," Part B helps pay for the Medicare-approved services you receive. with a Medigap plan, you pay a monthly premiumA premium is a fee you pay to your insurance company for a health plan coverage.
+Medicare Part A is part of Original Medicare. and Medicare Part BMedicare Part B is the portion of Medicare that covers your medical expenses.
+Sometimes called "medical insurance," Part B helps pay for the Medicare-approved services you receive. with a Medigap plan, you pay a monthly premiumA premium is a fee you pay to your insurance company for health plan coverage.
 This is usually a monthly cost. for Medigap, as well as any Original Medicare premiums.

 How is the cost of a Medicare supplement policy determined?